 This village is about 10 km from Santa Teresa on the road to Palau.
 It sits on a natural canal and is renowned for its fishery and the collecting of clams.
 To the left of the beach there is a small harbour.

 Take the road for Sassari, after about 3 km take the turning for Lu Pultiddolu, turn right again into the village Lu Pultiddolu and then follow the road down to

 this small and peaceful bay (the last part of the road is not tarmacked).

 It is a beach placed in an isolated and quiet cove.
 The white sand, the granite rocks that emerge from the water and the dense Mediterranean Maquis make the landscape very suggestive.
-Little frequented even during the summer season, it is easier to reach by boat.
-It is more complicated to get there by car.
-Along the 133 bis direction Palau, passed the small village of Ruoni, turn left at the second crossroad, proceed along a dirt road until you reach a gate (private proprerty).
-Ask permission for access.
+Little frequented even during the summer season, it is possible to reach only by boat.
 No services are available on this beach.

 The ISLET OF MUNICCA is an excellent destination for a day of exploration and snorkeling, thanks to its characteristic rocks and its variegated seabed.

 Its best known rock is the Man of Municca, a large boulder of square granite, leaning on a slender natural pedestal.
 Different species of seabirds are